nirvan840/Client-Server-LLM-API-Calls/README.md

      making them portable and efficient.

    ### **Kubernetes:**
-   * Kubernetes is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.
+   * Kubernetes is an open-source container orchestration platform designed to automate containerized applications' deployment, scaling, and management.

 </details>

 <details>
    <summary> <i> Docker </i> </summary>

+   ### Docker
+   * Docker simplifies creating, managing, and deploying these containers, making it easier to <br>
+   * develop, test, and deploy applications in a consistent and portable manner.

+   ### Key components
+   * Containers: Lightweight, isolated environments for running applications.
+   * Images: Read-only templates used to create containers, built from Dockerfile.
+   * Docker Engine: The core component that manages containers.
+   * Docker Compose A tool for defining and running multi-container applications using a docker-compose.yml file.
+   * Docker Hub: A cloud registry for sharing and storing Docker images.

 </details>